Laguna Creek High School: Winter Guard

-During the virtual 2021 WGI season, the Laguna Creek Winter Guard competed both within California and internationally.
-The team tied for first overall and was one of 11 teams in the entire circuit to receive the elusive "Master" rating.
-For the 2022 season, they will be attending the WGI Union City and Manhattan Beach regionals in California before attending the 2022 WGI World Championships in Dayton, Ohio for the first time in school history since joining the WGI circuit in 2016.
+Past titles include and CCGC Scholastic A Champions in 2018, and WGI Union City Regional Scholastic A gold medalist in 2019, CVGPA Scholastic Open Champions of 2023, 2025, and 2026, WGI Union City Regional in 2025 and 2026, as well as 2025 WGI San Diego Regional silver medalist and the WGI Palm Desert Power Regional bronze medalist.

+The LCHS guard has attended WGI world championships in Dayton Ohio three times, in 2022, 2024, and 2026, making Semi-Finals each time.
+The guard also attends the WGI San Diego, Union City, and Palm Desert regionals yearly.

+Winter Percussion

-The Laguna Creek Winter Percussion Ensemble competes in the Scholastic Open division in the NCPA (Northern California Percussion Alliance), Based in Northern California, and WGI.
+The Laguna Creek Winter Percussion Ensemble competes in the Scholastic Open division in the NCPA (Northern California Percussion Alliance) and WGI.

+Alumni

 The Laguna Creek High School Marching Band and Color Guard also have alumni marching in Drum Corps International, the major and minor leagues of marching band.
 Groups that Laguna Creek alumni have been a part of include Golden Empire Drum and Bugle Corps, Blue Devils B Drum and Bugle Corps, Vanguard Cadets Drum and Bugle Corps, the Mandarins Drum and Bugle Corps, the Concord Blue Devils, the Santa Clara Vanguard, and the Pacific Crest Drum and Bugle Corps.